 Interview With Tate Yeatman, Crime Laboratory Director, Palm Beach Sheriff’s Office

-We caught up with Tate Yeatman, crime laboratory director at the Palm Beach Sheriff’s Office, to learn why he chose UF to complete his master’s degree in forensic science, how he enhanced his career goals with our online program and his advice for prospective students:
+We spoke with Tate Yeatman, crime laboratory director at the Palm Beach Sheriff’s Office, to learn why he chose UF to complete his master’s degree in forensic science, how he enhanced his career goals with our online program and his advice for prospective students:

 Please provide an overview of your day-to-day responsibilities.